Induced pluripotent stem cell: Alternate vectors

-Another key strategy for avoiding problems such as tumorgenesis and low throughput has been to use alternate forms of vectors: adenovirus, plasmids, and naked DNA or protein compounds.
+Another key strategy for avoiding problems such as tumorgenesis and low throughput has been to use alternate forms of vectors: adenoviruses, plasmids, and naked DNA or protein compounds.

 In 2008, Hochedlinger et al. used an adenovirus to transport the requisite four transcription factors into the DNA of skin and liver cells of mice, resulting in cells identical to ESCs.
 The adenovirus is unique from other vectors like viruses and retroviruses because it does not incorporate any of its own genes into the targeted host and avoids the potential for insertional mutagenesis.
 In 2009, Freed et al. demonstrated successful reprogramming of human fibroblasts to iPS cells.
 Another advantage of using adenoviruses is that they only need to present for a brief amount of time in order for effective reprogramming to take place.

 Also in 2008, Yamanaka et al. found that they could transfer the four necessary genes with a plasmid.
 The Yamanaka group successfully reprogrammed mouse cells by transfection with two plasmid constructs carrying the reprogramming factors; the first plasmid expressed c-Myc, while the second expressed the other three factors (Oct4, Klf4, and Sox2).
 Although the plasmid methods avoid viruses, they still require cancer-promoting genes to accomplish reprogramming.
 The other main issue with these methods is that they tend to be much less efficient compared to retroviral methods.
 Furthermore, transfected plasmids have been shown to integrate into the host genome and therefore they still pose the risk of insertional mutagenesis.
 Because non-retroviral approaches have demonstrated such low efficiency levels, researchers have attempted to effectively rescue the technique with what is known as the PiggyBac Transposon System.
 Several studies have demonstrated that this system can effectively deliver the key reprogramming factors without leaving footprint mutations in the host cell genome.
 The PiggyBac Transposon System involves the re-excision of exogenous genes, which eliminates the issue of insertional mutagenesis.